pihome-shc/PiHomeHVAC/README.md

 * A lamp which switches on a sunset and off at some set time
 * A security light which switches on at sunset and off at sunrise on the following day

+Version 1.3 Introduces support for MQTT Devices, together with Home Assistant

 ## Setup:

 * Add Nodes (as per PiHome)